Sebastiano Pochettino

-Sebastiano Pochettino (born 24 January 1995) is a Spanish-Argentine football manager who is currently the fitness coach and sports scientist of the U.S. men's national soccer team.
+Sebastiano Pochettino Grippaldi (born 24 January 1995) is a Spanish-Argentine football coach who is currently the fitness coach and sports scientist of the U.S. men's national soccer team.

 Early life

 Pochettino attended St. Paul's School in Barcelona, Spain.
 He is the son of the Argentine football manager Mauricio Pochettino, and the brother of the footballer Maurizio Pochettino.

 Career

-In 2017, Pochettino was appointed fitness coach and sports scientist of English Premier League side Tottenham, becoming the youngest sports scientist in the Premier League.
+In 2017, Pochettino was appointed fitness coach and sports scientist of English side Tottenham, becoming the youngest sports scientist in the Premier League.
 He was described as "a regular sight in training sessions and on match days, seen putting the players through their paces and among the substitutes as they warmed up... a popular figure among the Tottenham players".
 He joined Chelsea in 2023 and left on 21 May 2024 with his father.
-He joined his father to the U.S. men's national team on September 2024.
+He joined his father on the staff of the U.S. men's national team in September 2024.